sea-lab-wm/bee-tool/README.md

 Environment variables:
- - create a .env file in the src folder:
+ - create a .env file in the src folder based on your app:
  ```
 GITHUB_APP_ID = xxxxx
 GITHUB_PRIVATE_KEY = "-----BEGIN RSA PRIVATE KEY-----